Kinney National Company: Kinney Service Corporation

-The merger between Kinney Parking and Kinney Renting was changed to a four-way merger after Edward brought in his family businesses, Riverside Memorial Chapel and City Service Cleaning Contractors.
+The merger between Kinney Parking and Kinney Renting was changed to a four-way merger after Edward Rosenthal brought in his family businesses, Riverside Memorial Chapel and City Service Cleaning Contractors.
 The merger lasted several months and was completed on December 26, 1961.
-The resulting company, Kinney Service Corporation, was founded as a private company and its executives included Steven Ross (President and CEO), Edward Rosenthal (Chairman), and Caesar Kimmel & Morton Rosenthal (Vice-Presidents).
+The resulting company, Kinney Service Corporation, was founded as a private company and its executives included Steven Ross (President and CEO), Edward Rosenthal (Chairman), and Caesar Kimmel & Morton Rosenthal (Vice-presidents).
 Majority of the company's executive management came from Riverside.
 In April 1962, Kinney Services was planning the first public offering of its shares.
 It later went public on the American Stock Exchange under the ticker symbol of (KSR).
 Kinney Services reported revenues exceeding $17 million and was valued at $12.5 Million.

 In November 1962, Kinney Services chose 10 Rockefeller Plaza as its corporate headquarters.
 Kinney Services purchased two car rental companies in Long Island.
 Kinney Services bought two printing companies and expanded its holdings in the cleaning industry in 1963 by acquiring Terminal Cleaning Contractors, Inc. In 1964, Kinney Services acquired Walter B Cook, Inc (A funeral chain with eight locations in New York) for $70 Million.
 Kinney Services merged with National Cleaning Contractors, Inc in 1966 for a $25 million deal.
 Following the merger, executives from National Cleaning joined Kinney Services and the combined company, Kinney National Service Inc., began trading under (KNS) on the New York Stock Exchange.

 National Cleaning Contractors

-National Cleaning Contractors was established in New York City during 1866 as National Window Cleaning & House Renovating Co.
+National Cleaning Contractors was established in New York City during 1886 as National Window Cleaning & House Renovating Co.
 Its founders were Max Sweig and Louis Frankel.
 Louis' father, Aaron Frankel, was an immigrant from the Russian Empire.
-Max Sweig immigrated to America from Austria-Hungary (now Austria) and was the company's Vice-President and one of its directors.
+Max Sweig immigrated to America from Austria-Hungary (now Austria) and was the company's vice-president and one of its directors.
 The company started out a window shop and was renamed to National Window Cleaning & House Co.
 By 1926, Louis Frankel's son, William V. Frankel joined the company and during the 1930s, it was renamed to National House Cleaning Contractors.
 Max Sweig died in 1937 and his son, Morton Sweig, joined the company.
 William V. Frankel was President of National Cleaning until 1966.

 Pivot to entertainment

-Service Industry and media acquisitions
+Service industry and media acquisitions

 Kinney Service Corporation took its new name on August 12, 1966, as Kinney National Service, Inc., after completing its merger with National Cleaning Contractors Inc. William V. Frankel joined Kinney as its Chairman, while Edward stepped down to become Vice-Chairman.

 Kinney National Service (National was removed from the company name in February 1971) engaged in a string of high-profile media acquisitions along with a multitude of service-related acquisitions: